All Collections

 initialStep: number

 • checkHistory: if false, it tries to meet only the targeting conditions.
-If true, it tries to meet the targeting, appear frequency (even if it is turned off), and segmentation conditions.
+If true, it tries to meet the targeting, appearance frequency (even if it is turned off), and segmentation conditions.
 The default value is false.

 checkHistory: boolean